Gerhard Erasmus

 Meaning, form and pronunciation of complex sentences?

+Discover how to effectively teach pronunciation of complex sentences by focusing on meaning, form, and stress, not just terminology.
 Perhaps this blog is partially an admission of guilt.
 It is also something I hope to share with future trainees, because it is a question I get very often from trainees after our teacher training courses.
 The time on a CELTA or Trinity CertTESOL is often so little that, at times, things feel rushed.
 We go over many different parts of grammar and lexis, lots of new terminology, features of pronunciation, and how to teach them.
-And with us, we quickly venture into materials development, comprehensible input driven methodologies, and task-based teaching, predominantly for two reasons.
-One, we deal...
+And with us, we quickly...

 “AI, like the internet and extensive reading, will replace teachers”